microdotblog/indie-microblogging/Part 2/Introducing Micro.blog.md

 ----

-Because Micro.blog is a transitional platform, a bridge between centralized services and more distributed platforms, it needed many parts of a traditional API.
+Because Micro.blog is a bridge between centralized services and more distributed platforms, it needed many parts of a traditional API.
 Micro.blog’s JSON API allows for signing in, retrieving posts in the timeline, replying to posts, bookmarking posts, and more.

 The official Micro.blog apps and third-party apps use the Micro.blog JSON API.
 Most present a timeline interface, with separate sections for mentions, managing posts, and other features.

 ![][image-3] ![][image-4]

-Some of the popular third-party apps written specifically for Micro.blog include Gluon, Icro, and Dialog.
+Some of the popular third-party apps written specifically for Micro.blog include Gluon and Icro.
 Those apps and more are covered in the blogging workflow chapter.

 Alternatively, third-party apps can instead use IndieWeb APIs such as Micropub.
 This will make these apps compatible with Micro.blog, but also potentially compatible with other platforms.